 Well, that will teach me, won’t it.

-This story from Inside Radio is more or less accurate as to what report contains, although it paints a somewhat favorable picture.
-There appears to be some issues meeting the NRSC5C mask for the MA3 (all digital) mode.
+This story from Inside Radio is more or less accurate as to what the report contains, although it paints a somewhat favorable picture.
+There appear to be some issues meeting the NRSC5C mask for the MA3 (all digital) mode.
 That seems to be fine, however, as the NRSC5C mask can be modified to meet field conditions.
 How convenient is that?
-The information about the number of AM HD Radio station seems a bit off, latest I have is 207 AM day time, 66 AM night time stations out of 4,659 transmitting hybrid digital analog HD Radio, or 4% daytime and 1% nighttime respectively.
+The information about the number of AM HD Radio stations seems a bit off, latest I have is 207 AM daytime, and 66 AM nighttime stations out of 4,659 transmitting hybrid digital-analog HD Radio, or 4% daytime and 1% nighttime respectively.